kamchatka-volcano/asyncgi/README.md

 ### Route matchers

-Any parameter of request, response and context objects can be registered for route matching in `asyncgi::Router::route()` method.
+Any parameter of request or context objects can be registered for route matching in `asyncgi::Router::route()` method.
 To achieve this, it is required to provide a specialization of the `asyncgi::config::RouteMatcher` class template and implement a comparator bool operator() within it.
 Let's see how to register the enum class `Access` from the previous example as a route matcher: